-- 4. Click the "Average Only Similar Files" button. - · Note: This averages only those profiles found to the same as the first file, for the given statistical test. - 5.
-Select all of the profiles except the new averaged one, and right click and select "Similarity Test".
+- 4. Click the "Average Only Similar Files" button. - Note: This averages only those profiles found to the same as the first file, for the given statistical test. - If necessary, select all of the profiles except the new averaged one, and right click and select "Similarity Testing".